-If at any point you decide against having your site on your list of tracked websites you can always remove it.
-Make sure though, that you first learn all about our platform's Automation and how you can use it in conjunction with your website tracking to engage your customers on a completely new level!
+If at any point you decide against having your site on your list of tracked websites you can always delete it.
+Make sure though, that you first learn all about our platform's Automation Workflows and how you can use it in conjunction with your website tracking to engage your customers on a completely new level.

 About our platform's Website Tracking